chaoss/wg-value/focus-areas/organizational-value/organizational-influence.md

 Question: How much influence does an organization have on an open source community?

-## Description
-Organizational Influence is a measure of the influence that an organization has on an open source community.
-An organizations may influence the direction of a project, signaling some level of control within a community.
-This equates to the level of influence an organization has over the development trajectory of an open source project that it contributes to and has a vested interest in.

-## Objectives
+## Overview
-An organization can have influence in open source projects.
-The measure of an organization's influence can be enlightening on its own or serve as an opportunity to show growth in an organization's influence over time.
-This metric can help an open source advocate in an organization justify continued funding and support for engagement.
-This metric can also help open source maintainers track and measure organizational influence to add legitimacy to their project, and monitor the level of control by individual organizations.
-An organization's influence may also serve as a signal of how easy or difficult it may be for new members to contribute to an open source project.
+Organizational measures the influence that an organization has on an open source community.
+An organization may influence the direction and development trajectory of a project, signaling some level of control within a community.This metric can help an open-source advocate in an organization justify continued funding and support for engagement.
+This metric can also help open source maintainers track and measure organizational influence to add legitimacy to their projects and monitor the level of control by individual organizations.
+An organization's influence may also serve as a signal of how easy or difficult it may be for new members to contribute to an open-source project.

-## Implementation
+## Want to Know More?

+<span markdown="1"><details>
+<summary>Click to read more about this metric.</summary>

+### Data Collection Strategies
+* Augur
+* GrimoireLab

+### Filter
 Some specific examples to consider when measuring organizational influence include:

 * How many organizational members are contributing to a project - [contributors](https://chaoss.community/metric-contributors/).
 It can be understood as a ratio of (number of contributors from each organization with more than one contributor)/(number of contributors)